-Our audit was conducted for the purpose of forming an opinion on the consolidated and combined financial statements as a whole.
-The consolidating and combining supplementary information on pages 28 to 34 is presented for purposes of additional analysis of the consolidated and combined financial statements rather than to present the financial position or changes in net assets of the individual entities and is not a required part of the consolidated and combined financial statements.
-The accompanying Schedule of Expenditures of Federal Awards for Praxis Housing Initiatives.
-Inc., as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, is presented for purposes of additional analysis and is not a required part of the consolidated and combined financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated and combined financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated and combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated and combined financial statements or to the consolidated and combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the consolidated and combined financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The accompanying schedule of expenditures of federal awards on page 33, as required by the audit requirements of Title 2 U.S. Code of Federal Regulations ("CFR") Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), and the consolidating supplementary information on pages 26 through 32 are presented for purposes of additional analysis and are not a required part of the consolidated financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements information directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+Information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements taken as a whole.